 The Fed has been buying $85 billion worth of securities a month to put more money into the economy, but says it may start to trim the purchases and end them altogether by mid-2014.
 U.S. economic growth has been modest, with expansion of the labor market weakening in recent months.

-This week is the fifth anniversary of the start of the world economic downturn, with the collapse of Lehman Brothers, a U.S.-based investment bank.
-Obama said the U.S. economy has advanced since then, but that the labor market needs to expand and looming government spending and debt issues need to be resolved quickly.
+Monday is the fifth anniversary of the start of the world economic downturn, with the collapse of Lehman Brothers, a U.S.-based investment bank.
+Mr. Obama scheduled remarks today at the White House to discuss the country's efforts to prevent a future economic calamity.

-The United States in the last five years has imposed new restrictions on operations at large banks, but O'Sullivan said the regulations may not be sufficient to prevent another meltdown.
+The U.S. in the last five years has imposed new restrictions on operations at large banks, but O'Sullivan said the regulations may not be sufficient to prevent another meltdown.